 - a.
 Harassment based on a prohibited ground of discrimination.
-Behaviour directed towards another person or persons that: - i. is abusive or demeaning; and - ii. includes a direct or indirect reference to a prohibited ground of discrimination under British Columbia's Human Rights Code; and - iii. would be viewed by a reasonable person experiencing the behaviour as an interference with her/his participation in a University-related activity. - b.
+Behaviour directed towards another person or persons that: - i. is abusive or demeaning, and - ii. includes a direct or indirect reference to a prohibited ground of discrimination under British Columbia's Human Rights Code; and - iii. would be viewed by a reasonable person experiencing the behaviour as an interference with her/his participation in a University-related activity. - b.
 Sexual harassment.
-Behavior of a sexual nature by a person: - i. who knows or ought reasonably to know that the behaviour is unwanted or unwelcome; and - ii. which interferes with another person's participation in a University-related activity; or - iii. leads to or implies job- or academically-related consequences for the person harassed. - c.
+Behavior of a sexual nature by a person: - i who knows or ought reasonably to know that the behaviour is unwanted or unwelcome; and - ii. which interferes with another person's participation in a Universityrelated activity; or - iii. leads to or implies job- or academically-related consequences for the person harassed. - c.
 Personal harassment.
-Behavior directed towards a specific person or persons that: - i. serves no legitimate purpose; and - ii. would be considered by a reasonable person to create an intimidating, humiliating, or hostile work or learning environment.

-"Reasonable person standard" - Whether or not a reasonable person in roughly the same position as the complainant would judge discrimination to have occurred as a result of another person's behaviour or pattern of behaviour.
+Behavior directed towards a specific person or persons that: - i. serves no legitimate purpose; and - ii. would be considered by a reasonable person to create an intimidating, humiliating, or hostile work or learning environment. - d.
+Workplace bullying and harassment.
+Any inappropriate conduct or comment by a person towards a worker (as defined in the BC Workers' Compensation Act) that the person knew or reasonably ought to have known would cause that worker to be humiliated or intimidated, but excludes any reasonable action taken by the University or a supervisor relating to the management and direction of workers or the place of employment.

-"Respondent" - A person or persons against whom an allegation of discrimination has been made pursuant to this policy.

-"Responsible officer" - The University official who may carry out one or more of the following roles within the terms of this policy:

-- a. decide whether the policy has been violated; - b. make recommendations or decisions regarding remedies or discipline; - c. assume the role of complainant to initiate an investigation; - d. initiate interim measures.
+- "Reasonable person standard" Whether or not a reasonable person in roughly the same position as the complainant would judge discrimination or harassment to have occurred as a result of another person's behaviour or pattern of behaviour. - "Respondent" A person or persons against whom an allegation of discrimination or harassment has been made pursuant to this policy. - "Responsible officer" The University official who may carry out one or more of the following roles within the terms of this policy: - a. decide whether the policy has been violated; - b. make recommendations or decisions regarding remedies or discipline; - c. assume the role of complainant to initiate an investigation; - d. initiate interim measures.

 The responsible officers in a particular case are determined by the University positions of the complainant and respondent.
-For members of the TRUFA bargaining unit the responsible officer is the appropriate Dean/Director; for students the responsible officer is the Dean of Students; for staff the responsible officer is the appropriate Director or Associate Vice-President; for Deans and Directors the responsible officer is the appropriate Associate Vice-President/Vice President; and for Vice Presidents the responsible officer is the President.
+For members of the TRUFA bargaining unit the responsible officer is the appropriate Dean/Director; for students the responsible officer is the Associate Vice-President, Students; for staff (other than staff reporting up through to the Vice-President Administration and Finance) the responsible officer is the appropriate Director or Associate Vice-President; for Deans and Directors the responsible officer is the appropriate Associate Vice-President/Vice President; for Vice Presidents the responsible officer is the President; and for staff reporting up through to the Vice-President Administration and Finance the responsible officer is the Associate Vice-President Academic.

-"University community" - All students and employees of the University and the activities that arise directly out of the operations of the University, between people in their capacity as members of the TRU community are within the jurisdiction of this policy.
-Members of the TRU Community include students, faculty members, teaching staff in the Open Learning Division, support and administrative staff, or any person holding a TRU appointment.

-"University-related activity" - Any type of activity operated under University auspices at any location.
+- "University community" All students and employees of the University and the activities that arise directly out of the operations of the University, between people in their capacity as members of the TRU community are within the jurisdiction of this policy.
+Members of the TRU Community include students, faculty members, teaching staff in the Open Learning Division, support and administrative staff, or any person holding a TRU appointment. - "University-related activity" Any type of activity operated under University auspices at any location.
 All activities on the University's campuses are University-related unless they are within the exclusive control of constituency organizations or an organization/group external to the University.